 To help give us a clearer idea of how Coronavirus would affect Méribel, earlier this year The Chalet Company joined a Webinar organised by Atout France, that focused on the preparations being made to make sure people can safely visit French ski resorts next season.
 The speakers were representatives from Vinci Airport (which runs the airports of Chambery, Grenoble & Lyon), Compagnie des Alpes (which manages ski lifts in various resorts around the Alps) and from Three Valleys (the world’s largest ski area).

-The caveat preceding every point made by every speaker was, of course, that these are tentative plans and the situation (and the response to it) are evolving constantly.
-We’re also part of a number of industry groups and are having fortnightly conversations with a group of seven other chalet companies operating catered chalets in Méribel.
-Between us, we run more than 50 catered chalets in Méribel and we are discussing and sharing knowledge on how we can safely run catered chalets this season.
+The caveat preceding every point was that these are tentative plans and the situation/responses are evolving constantly.
+We’re also part of a number of industry groups.
+We are having fortnightly conversations with a group of seven other chalet companies operating catered chalets in Méribel.
+Between us, we run more than 50 catered chalets in Méribel.
+Therefore, we are discussing and sharing knowledge on how we can safely run catered chalets this season.

 Below is what we know so far, about the measures combatting Coronavirus in Méribel and The Three Valleys:

-At the airports, it will be mandatory to wear a face mask from arrival at the departing airport until departure from the arriving airport.
+At the airports, it will be mandatory to wear a face mask from departing airport until leaving the arrival airport.
 There will be information screens throughout, floor markings to aid distancing and hand sanitiser stations.
-There will also be a COVID-19 specific Medical Centre at many airports (confirmed so far at Lyon) where passengers can have various procedures performed such as a temperature check.
+There will also be a COVID-19 specific Medical Centre at many airports (confirmed so far at Lyon).
+Here, passengers can have various procedures performed such as a temperature check.
 If you’d like to avoid the airports altogether, this article explains driving to Méribel.

-Transfer companies aren’t being particularly concrete or forthcoming with their latest regulations – so make sure you confirm with your specific provider.
+Transfer companies aren’t being particularly concrete or forthcoming with their latest regulations.
+Make sure you confirm with your specific provider.
 Most likely it will be essential to wear masks, but other rules may vary.

 You should buy your lift pass, in advance, from your tour operator, accommodation or travel agent.
 Ski pass sales outlets are likely to not be open, to avoid queuing and reduce contact on busy changeover days.